laurent-martin/asp_fpx_postproc/README.md

 % Faspex File Mover Post Processing Tool

 This document present a specific Faspex post-processing tool that extends Faspex behaviour for simple integration into external workflow managers based on hot folders.
-By configuring a dropbox with special metadata (with specially formated values), files are moved to specific folders, also configured in the metadata field.
+By configuring a dropbox with special metadata (with specially formated values), files are moved fro  package storage to specific folders, also configured in the metadata field.

 # Prerequisites

-* Faspex (4.0+) and Enterprise Server (3.7+) installed on same system
+* IBM Aspera Faspex v4.0+
-* Faspex and Enterprise Server are configured for normal package processing
+* Service user running Faspex has file access rights to both: docroot of Faspex transfer user and destination folder where files need to be moved

 # Operating System